-Indian Administrative Service (IAS) is the Civil Services Examination and one of the toughest competitive exams in India conducted by Union Public Service Commission for the recruitment of officers for the All India Administrative civil service.
+Indian Administrative Service (IAS) was formerly known as Imperial Civil Service (ICS) is the Civil Services Examination and one of the toughest competitive exams in India.
+It is conducted by the Union Public Service Commission for the recruitment of officers for the All India Administrative Civil Service.

 The Indian Administrative Service is the premier administrative civil service of the Government of India.
-IAS is the highest administrative post among the 24 services like IPS, IFS etc.
+HIerarchy-wise, IAS is the highest administrative post among the 24 services like IPS, IFS etc.

 An IAS officer is given administrative command of an entire district as a District Collector.
 IAS officers also represent Government of India at international level in bilateral and multilateral negotiations.